Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

-# Top 10 Websites for Learning Python for FREE👨‍💻👊🏼
+# Top 10 Websites to Learn Python programming for FREE in 2022👨‍💻👊🏼

  <h2>About Project👨‍💻👊🏼</h2>